1. Scope

 2.1 The tickets for a performance are assigned to different price categories.
 Tickets from various price categories can be ordered for a performance.
 Ticket prices can be obtained from the current price list.

 2.2.
-In addition to the ticket price, there is a fee of 6.00 euros per seat sold; in the case of an admission ticket “Der Ring des Nibelungen”, 4x 6.00 euros per seat.
+In addition to the ticket price, there is a fee of 6.00 euros per seat sold; in the case of an admission ticket for “Der Ring des Nibelungen”, 4x 6.00 euros per seat.

 2.3 Concessions are not granted.